Akryum/peeky/docs/guide/config.md

 ```
 ## buildExclude

-An array of RegExp, file glob or function of the form `(absolutePath: string) => boolean` that should not be processed during building.
+An array of RegExp, module names or function of the form `(absolutePath: string) => boolean` that should not be processed during building.
 This can improve performance.

 Default value is `[/node_modules/]`.